sarafridov/sarafridov.github.io/index.md

 **I'm on the 2023-2024 academic job market.**

-Outside of research, I like to hike, garden, cook, paint, and read fantasy and historical fiction novels.
+Outside of research, I like to hike (the banner photo is one I took at Crater Lake National Park), garden, cook, paint, and read fantasy and historical fiction novels.

 ### Contact info